alexellis/inlets-connect/README.md

 inlets-connect is a proxy that supports HTTPS and the CONNECT method.
 It can be deployed as a side-car or stand-alone to proxy to a single address using TCP pass-through.

-The use-case is for TLS pass-through for a HTTPS service via an inlets PRO tunnel.
+The use-case is for TLS pass-through for a HTTPS service via an inlets Pro tunnel.
 With this technique, the `kubernetes.default.svc` address can be used with a valid TLS SAN name, when forwarded into a remote cluster via inlets PRO.

 ## Usage

 ### Kubernetes

-For usage on Kubernetes, see: [artifacts](artifacts)
+For usage on Kubernetes, see: [artifacts](/artifacts)

 ### Local